Exhibits

 • Brockton Neighborhood Health Center (multicultural organization collaborating with community agencies to provide high quality comprehensive health care that is linguistically, culturally, and financially accessible), Brockton, MA

-• Casa Esperanza (a bilingual bicultural Latino community sanctuary for those overcoming homelessness and/or addictions), Boston, MA
+• Casa Esperanza (bilingual bicultural Latino community sanctuary for those overcoming homelessness and/or addictions), Boston, MA

 • CFCS_TLC (Cambridge Family and Children's Service—Teens Learning Choices Program), Cambridge, MA